scikit-learn-contrib/MAPIE/doc/tutorial.rst

 Throughout this tutorial, we estimate the prediction intervals using a polynomial function, a boosting model, and a simple neural network.

-**For practical problems, we advise to use the faster CV+ method.
+**For practical problems, we advise using the faster CV+ method.
 For conservative prediction interval estimates, you can alternatively use the CV-minmax method.**